The Mysterious Island by Jules Verne. Recommended.

 The mineral riches are equally diverse, but even as he wonders about this paradise, Harding tells his comrades, “Nature gives us these things.
 It is our business to make a right use of them,” signaling the beginning of man’s never-ending quest to conquer and destroy nature.
 Even the water must be tamed; the settlers must “borrow its power, actually lost without profit to any one.”

 In the afterword, author Isaac Asimov tried to determine the appeal of “robinsonades” like Robinson Crusoe, Swiss Family Robinson, and The Mysterious Island.
 He came to the conclusion that such tales answer the question, “What do I do if civilization fails me?” — a question that could apply to castaways on an uncharted island or survivors of a civil war or a nuclear or chemical/biochemical holocaust.
-Perhaps, though, the question is more basic than that.
-It might be, “Do I need civilization at all?”
+Perhaps, though, the more basic question might be: “Do I need civilization at all?”

-While the North and South were counting and burying their dead and trying to heal the nation — a process that in some ways has not been completed — Harding and his group were using both their minds and their hands to shape a near-paradise (interestingly, one in which tobacco is missed sorely, but not women).
+While the North and South were counting and burying their dead and trying to heal the nation — a process that has not been completed — Harding and his group were using both their minds and their hands to shape a near-paradise (one in which tobacco is missed, but not women).

 25 September 2006